sarzamas/pytest_PageObjectPlaywright_example/Readme.md

 ```
 ## Docker
 Build options:
-- Use the Docker command line (for manual test):
+- use the Docker CLI (for manual test):

-In the command, the -t flag tags your image with a name and the `.` lets Docker knows where it can find the Dockerfile.
+In the command, the -t flag tags your image with a name and the `.` lets Docker knows where it can find the Dockerfile
 ```bash
 docker build -t page_object_playwright:1.0.1 . # create image from Dockerfile docker run --name manual_run page_object_playwright:1.0 # create container from image docker start manual_run -i # rerun existing container (interactive)
 ```
-- Build containers in a pipeline (with network interface):
+- build & run containers in a CI pipeline:
 ```bash
 docker compose up -d
 docker run page_object_playwright-autotest:latest